Disruptor company: MineSense Technologies Ltd.

 Similarly, waste is inadvertently processed at the mill.
 “Imagine the amount of energy and water consumed unnecessarily to process this waste,” she notes.
 “For example, up to 60% of a mine’s energy budget goes towards crushing and grinding rock, which may have no value.”

 “Because our technologies allow companies to more accurately sort ore from waste, they decrease environmental impacts through reduced greenhouse gas emissions, water and energy consumption per unit of metal recovered, and enable mines to optimise the use of resources.
 According to one study, ore sorting can reduce water consumption by up to 18%.”

-at the front end of the mining process allowing
+operations at the front end of the mining process allowing better

 MineSense has seen its technology adopted in BC, including at Canada’s largest open pit copper mine, Teck’s Highland Valley Copper operation in Logan Lake, which reported a net measurable increase in the amount of ore it extracted after adopting MineSense’s technology.

 MineSense has since pursued new opportunities in BC and beyond.
 After achieving success with copper mines in North America, the company is expanding to markets in South America, Africa, and Australia.
 It is also working to capture and interpret new types of data.
 “We are expanding our capabilities to other base metals.
 For example, our technology is now being used to flag materials containing elevated concentrations of harmful elements such as arsenic,” Lisa says.
 “We are also developing methods to predict non-metal material characteristics, such as ore hardness, that directly impact safety, processing costs, and efficiency.”

 Strategies for scaling up in the tech industry